 Consider finding camper stops on the outskirts of the city or in smaller towns that have transport options to the city.
 We often used trains, buses or rode our bikes into the central parts of the larger cities.
 Another helpful tip is to buy heavy-duty bike locks that can’t be easily cut when thieves are intending on stealing your wheels.

 We have first-hand knowledge: our bikes were stolen in Rotterdam, The Netherlands, even though we had locked them to a bike rack and both together.
-We had to report the theft to police so we could claim off our travel insurance.
-When we bought our next bikes, heavy linked security chain and locks were used and we never had problems of theft again.
+We had to report the theft to the police so we could claim the cost of the bikes back from our travel insurance.
+When we bought our next bikes, we also bought two heavy linked security chains and locks and fortunately, that kept them safe.

 17. Know your Motorhome Dimensions

-Another of the handy motorhome tips: The slow lane is normally wider as it has to accommodate wide trucks/lorries.
+Another of our handy motorhome tips: The slow lane is normally wider, as it has to accommodate wide trucks/lorries.
 This is a good lane for motorhomes given the extra width you have to contend with.
 Additionally, if you take a ferry, you will need to state the length of your motorhome when applying for a ticket.

 18. Motorhome Weight Limits